adamchairly/ai-agents/README.md

 - I've run several training sessions, and found, that with a relatively low $\alpha$ (0.2), and high $\gamma$ (0.99), the agent is able to converge *fast*, in about 500 episodes.
 - Given, that the state-space is relatively small, I kept $\epsilon$ (the exploration factor) at 0, because I found, that even at really low values (1e-10), the agent performs significantly worse.
-- Below is the result of 1000 training episodes, where after 600 episodes the agent averaged above 60000 points.
+- Below is the result of 1000 training episodes, where after 600 episodes the agent averaged above 60000 points per 250 episode.
-- The maximum score was limited to 100000 to keep the running time reasonble.
-(It was ~11 hours)
+- The maximum score was limited to 100000 to keep the running time reasonable.
+(It was ~9 hours)
 - The trained table is available at data/trained.npy
 <p align="center">
   <img src=res/readme/result.png alt="Play" width="85%">